kHarshit/kHarshit.github.io/_posts/2019-01-04-the-gradient-problem-in-rnn.md

 The gradient computation involves recurrent multiplication of $$W$$.
 This multiplying by $$W$$ to each cell has a bad effect. *Think like this:* If you a scalar (number) and you multiply gradients by it over and over again for say 100 times, if that number > 1, it'll explode the gradient and if < 1, it'll vanish towards 0.

+> In the backpropagation process, we adjust our weight matrices with the use of a gradient.
+In the process, gradients are calculated by continuous multiplications of derivatives.
+The value of these derivatives may be so small, that these continuous multiplications may cause the gradient to practically "vanish".

 The problem of exploding gradients can be solved by *gradient clipping* i.e. if gradient is larger than the threshold, scale it by dividing.
 LSTM solves the problem of vanishing gradients.

 ## LSTM